cswartz9/personalsite/README.md

 # personalsite
-Small personal website project created to familiarize myself with Bootstrap.
+Small personal website project created to familiarize myself with Bootstrap, Node.js, and Express.